 They were created by the Jewish artist Marc Chagall in the 1970s.
 He made them as a means of illustrating the Jewish-Christian bond, and they’re without a doubt the highlight of St. Stephan’s.

-Mainz is the wine capital of Germany, so as you can imagine there are a variety of excellent wine tours and tastings to participate in!
+Mainz is the wine capital of Germany, so as you can imagine there are a variety of excellent wine tours and tastings to participate in.
+I recently had the opportunity to participate in a wine tasting with BottleStops, and it was the perfect way to end a day in Mainz.

 The Mainz Christmas market runs from the end of November through December and takes place in front of the cathedral.
 The quality of goods for sale here is incredibly high, and the atmosphere was one of the best I experienced during my holiday travels.